 Section 204 is titled “Preference for United States industry.”
 Sounds nice.
 204 says it takes precedence over any thing else in Bayh-Dole, and Bayh-Dole says it takes precedence over anything that has gone before but for Stevenson-Wydler.
 Still sounds nice.
 But it’s an empty gesture.

 Section 204 is more accurately a preference for United States manufacture in limited exclusive licensing to use or to sell in the United States.
 If a federal contractor owning a subject invention does not license, or licenses non-exclusively, there’s no preference requirement.
 A federal contractor can make product based on a subject invention anywhere in the world and and be the only source to sell it in the United States, as far as section 204 is concerned.
 If a federal contractor assigns a subject invention rather than licenses it exclusively only to use or sell (an almost nonsensical exclusive license, really), there’s no preference requirement on the assignee.
-I the assignee takes ownership only to turn around and license exclusively to use or sell (the assignee then wanting to make, say) only on the assignee’s exclusive licensee to use or to sell would have a requirement to source product made substantially in the United States–from the assignee, who had better be manufacturing in the United States, then.
-Otherwise, the assignee can make product anywhere and sell it exclusively in the United States, as if Bayh-Dole’s section 204 didn’t exist.
+If the assignee takes ownership and then turns around and licenses exclusively to use or sell (the assignee retaining the right to make), only on the assignee’s exclusive licensee to use or to sell must require the licensee to source product made substantially in the United States–from the assignee, say, who had better be manufacturing in the United States, then.
+Otherwise, the new assignee can make product anywhere and sell it exclusively in the United States, as if Bayh-Dole’s section 204 didn’t exist.
 No United States manufacturing obligation.
 If the manufacturing preference is this easy to avoid, it’s nothing.

 Furthermore, even if, in the rare instance, a federal contractor would grant an exclusive license to use or to sell, section 204 gives the federal agency the right to waive the US manufacturing preference if the contractor tried and could not get an exclusive licensee to accept US manufacturing or didn’t bother to try because it didn’t seem that there would be US manufacturing.
 And on top of that, Bayh-Dole is structured to require section 204 to go into a patent rights clause that becomes part of each federal contract for research or development.
 Nothing in Bayh-Dole requires any federal agency to enforce any part of that patent rights clause.
 So a federal agency doesn’t even have to waive the US manufacturing requirement in those rare licensing cases–it can just ignore the whole thing and choose not to march-in if it ever came to that.